 Mark Unused API

-The Mark Unused API shall be used by the currently-executing Broadcaster Application to indicate to the ROUTE Cache system that an element within the cache is unused.
+The Mark Unused API shall be used by the currently-executing Broadcaster Application to indicate to the Application Context Cache that an element within the cache is unused.
 The Receiver may then perform the appropriate actions to reclaim the resources used by the unused element.

 The Mark Unused API is defined as follows: